indeedeng/starfish/README.md

 #### Before submitting your Pull Request, please do each of the following steps, and fix any problems that come up:

 1. Make sure the code runs and gives the output you expect.
+1. If your change adds an environment variable, be sure to add it to the `.env.template` file and to the `process.env` being created before each test in the `test.js` file.
 1. Run the linter `npm run lint` and/or `npm run lint-fix` and make sure everything passes.
 1. Run the tests `npm test` and make sure everything passes.
-(Our test suite is still a work in progress and doesn't cover everything yet, but we're working on it.
-If your change adds new functionality, it would be great if you added a test for it too.)
+(Our test suite is still a work in progress and doesn't cover everything yet, but it's getting there.)
+If your change adds new functionality, it would be great if you added a test for it too!
 1. Once you've pushed your commits to github, make sure that your branch can be auto-merged (there are no merge conflicts).
+If not, on your computer, merge master into your branch, make sure everything still runs correctly and passes all the tests, and then push up those changes.

 Thanks!